-Leah will be developing work on The Siren of the Deep: a term used in diving communities to describe an overwhelming pull to stay on the bottom of the ocean in a state of awe, and never come back up.
-She’ll be looking into diving, astronauts/cosmonauts, come-downs, and other experiences of bliss and the subsequent return to Earth, through light, sound, and sculptural elements in activated and deactivated states.
+The Siren of the Deep takes its name from a term used by diving communities to describe an overwhelming pull to stay on the bottom of the ocean in a state of awe and never come back up.
+The exhibition draws on accounts of astronauts, cosmonauts, divers, religious euphoria, come-ups & come-downs to follow experiences of bliss and the subsequent return to Earth through light, sound, and sculptural elements that are activated and deactivated states.

-Leah’s work was selected following an open call, and is the latest in a series of shows and projects by EOP members including Lindsey Mendick, Luke Routledge, Beth Kettel, Rafal Zar and Freya Dooley.
+Leah’s work was selected following an open call, and is the latest in a series of projects developed by EOP members including Lindsey Mendick, Luke Routledge, Beth Kettel, Rafal Zar and Freya Dooley.

 Leah Clements is an artist based in London whose practice spans film, performance, writing, installation, and other media.
 Her work is concerned with the relationship between the psychological, emotional, and physical, often through personal accounts of unusual or hard-to-articulate experiences.
 Her work also focuses on sickness/cripness/disability in art, in critical and practical ways.